 Read below to learn about CGCI’s research approaches and the type of information they provide.

 Pathological diagnosis of tumors is important to confirm disease identification.
 To avoid any subjectivity associated with pathology reviews, and to allow efficient resolution of discrepancies, CGCI formed Pathology Review Committees (PRCs) consisting of three board‐certified pathologists.
 The committees ensure that the samples meet the requirements of CGCI projects.
 The tissue source sites submit either a Formalin-Fixed Paraffin-Embedded (FFPE) block or an appropriate number of unstained slides of tumor samples for pathology analysis.
 An H&E stained slide is used for initial tissue analysis for each submitted tumor to identify the location of the tumor.
 Immunohistochemistry (IHC) stains are performed depending on the project and tumor subtype.

 The pathology analysis can be done either individually or using Tissue Microarrays (TMAs).
 TMAs were used for Burkitt Lymphoma Genome Sequencing Project.

 Tissue Microarrays (TMAs)

 Tissue Microarrays (TMAs) consist of paraffin blocks with separate tissue cores that are assembled in array fashion to allow multiplex histological analysis.
 TMAs for CGCI projects involve up to three tissue cores per case.
-In most TMAs, the tissue cores are placed according to a map to remove possible pathology diagnosis bias.
+In most TMAs, the tissue cores are placed according to a map (figure below) to remove possible pathology diagnosis bias.
 The coordinates indicating locations of specific cores on the slide are included in slide metadata.
 H&E stains from preliminary pathology analysis will be made available along with TMA images.